an-Iceberg/ZHAW/HS_2022/communication_competence/24_okt_2022/pitch.md

 ### Laser induced fusion

-- i would like to present you laser induced n.f.
+- i would like to present you laser induced nuclear fusion

 - the process takes place within a spherical reactor where a large set of very strong lasers are pointing to the center where the hydrogen is located

 - january 2021:

-  - NIF results:
+  - NIF achieved exciting results:

     - managed to match the energy output of the JET

-- promising future for the technology,
+- promising for future of this technology,

-- doesn't carry the same risks (radiactivity and instability)
+- doesn't carry the same risks (walls becoming radioactive over time and instability of plasma)

-- lasers have become very economically viable and a lot easier to maintain than the Tokamak
+- lasers are also a lot more economically viable, maintainable and reusable than the Tokamak

 ### Why should you care